staticdeng/vuejs-loadmore/README.md

 If you don't need refresh, only not to bind `on-refresh`.

-When the data request is completed, the data `finished` needs to be changed to true.
+When the data request is finished, the data of `finished` you can changed to true, then will show `finished-text`.

 ```js
 export default {